leviramsey/lagom-migration/README.md

 The minimal example Lagom project, suitable for running locally, is in the `lagom-base` branch.

+This branch (`local-initialize`) is `lagom-base` with an added hook to exercise entities and persist events so that something like an application that has already run can be migrated.

 This is presented solely for educational purposes: the code may be reused for any purpose.

 Note that the Akka Libraries are licensed under the BSL.